Kinheadpump/Disguide/README.md

 # Disguide

-An application to improve your QOL in Valorant
+A Python application to improve your QOL in Valorant, such as retrieving the ranks of players